coglinev3/ansible-development/docs/test_ansible_roles.md

 unless otherwise specified, which is the default user in a Vagrant environment.

 Before you start with your work, ensure you have saved the environment.
-Then you can go back if something goes wrong, see section [Vagrant provider specific tasks](provider/provider.md) for save and restore the state of a virtual machine.
+Then you can go back if something goes wrong, see section *"Vagrant provider specific tasks"* for save and restore the state of a virtual machine.

 ## Environment preparation